 Second, think about the venue.
 An art gallery show will likely command higher prices than an art fair or pop-up shop.

 Finally, don’t forget to factor in your own costs, such as materials and framing.
 Once you’ve considered all of these factors, you’ll be ready to price your artwork for a successful exhibition.

 For many artists, the first art exhibition is a significant milestone.
 It can be an excellent opportunity to showcase your work to a broader audience and potentially make some sales.
 But it’s also a lot of work to prepare for, and one of the key decisions you’ll need to make is how to process sales.

-There are a few different options available, and the best choice will depend on your specific situation.
+A few options are available, and the best choice will depend on your situation.
 One option is to use a third-party service like PayPal or Square.
-This can be convenient because it allows customers to pay by credit card, and you won’t have to worry about processing payments yourself.
+This can be convenient because it allows customers to pay by credit card, and you won’t have to worry about processing payments.